DUNE/ND_Production/nersc/run-tms-reco/README.md

 # Running TMS Software
 `ND_Production/nersc/run-tms-reco/run_tms_reco.sh` is the grid script for NERSC.
 It currently assumes a base directory structure consistent with receiving `edep-sim` files made using the `2x2_sim` style workflow.
 As in that workflow, `run_tms_reco.sh` jobs will be managed using fireworks.
 Details to come soon.

+For ease during productions and consistency with other tiers of output files, the output file name for a particular call of `run_tms_reco.sh` is set using the environment variable `ND_PRODUCTION_TMS_OUTFILE`.